transire/transire/CONTRIBUTING.md

 ## License

-By contributing to Transire, you agree that your contributions will be licensed under the MIT License.
+By contributing to Transire, you agree that your contributions will be licensed under the Mozilla Public License 2.0.

 ---